ademerlis/temperaturevariabilityAcerPcli/gene_expression/README.md

 <img width="625" alt="Screen Shot 2023-08-07 at 9 14 28 PM" src="https://github.com/ademerlis/temperaturevariability2023/assets/56000927/c5191154-b2a9-4283-b603-c6657f3814ac">

 *Figure 2.* 12 corals per species per time point were sampled during the 28-d temperature treatment.
-No fragment was ever sampled twice.
 All sampling occurred at the same temperature (28ºC). ~1cm of tissue was collected using bone cutters, then immediately preserved in 1mL of Zymo DNA/RNA Shield.

 ________________